mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

           condescending they may be – would die to defend their wives and families.

-For example, a minor K’kree noble has five adult males in his entourage, plus his wives and children.
+For example, a minor K'kree noble has five adult males in his entourage, plus his wives and children.
 For colour, he decides that two of the males are his younger brothers, two are unrelated but sworn to his service and